 - Cookware and Camp Goods - Having all the possible cookware items that you may want is a huge luxury that we can't recommend enough.
 If you don't have any extra at home for your camp kitchen kit and your budget is low, you can take items directly from your kitchen; or, it shouldn't cost more than a few dollars to find each of these things and will definitely make life deluxe when out in the wilderness!

 - Serving Spoon

-- Cheese Grater - We would recommend a flat Cheese Grater; it takes up less space than the normal box grater; if space isnt an issue, go for the cheapest that you can find.
+- Cheese Grater - use a flat Cheese Grater; it takes up less space than the normal box grater; if space isn't an issue, go for the cheapest that you can find.